 - The gonadotropin-releasing hormone in women can be affected as such that it results in more discomfort than men feel when fasting.

 Remember, there are specific points women need to keep in mind when considering the fasting lifestyle.
-Some women experience changes to the menstrual cycle and may find it hard to get pregnant because of the irregularity.
+Some females experience changes to the menstrual cycle and may find it hard to get pregnant because of the irregularity.
 The gonadotropin-releasing hormone (which releases fertility hormones) may be affected, and that can cause problems with your fertility cycle.

 If you see any of these issues, take a break from fasting or revert to a more comfortable-for-you method like the Alternate Day Method.